 In the procedure that follows, you will perform the following tasks:

-You will grant the Admins group permission to access all your available AWS account resources.
+You will grant the Administrators group permission to access all your available AWS account resources.
 Available resources are any AWS products you use, or that you are signed up for.
-Users cannot access your AWS account information, including the following:
+Users in the Administrators group can also access your AWS account information, except for your AWS account's security credentials.